tquinonero/AJAX-Search/readme.txt

 1. The Custom Search by ToniQ search box in action.
 2. Search results displayed dynamically as you type.
 3. Settings page for configuring searchable content and display options.

-== Acknowledgements ==

-Thanks to the WordPress community for their support and contributions.

 == License ==